 For any low-income units where the residents are responsible for any utility costs, the owner must provide utility allowances as set forth below.
-Applicable rents and utility allowances, in effect as of January 1, 2022, must be utilized in the Application and market study.
+Applicable rents and utility allowances, in effect as of January 1, 20232022, must be utilized in the Application and market study.
 In Georgia, the following methods will be used in the order listed:

-- a) USDA-Assisted Buildings.
+a) USDA-Assisted Buildings.
 If a building receives assistance from the USDA (formerly called the Farmers Home Administration, or FmHA), the USDA-prescribed utility allowance applies to all rent-restricted units in the building.
 The USDA-approved allowance applies even if the building is assisted by any other program or agency.
 Examples of USDA assistance include assistance provided under the USDA Section 515 rural rental loan program and USDA rental assistance.
-Projects funded with USDA 538 loan guarantee must use the DCA UA. - b) Buildings with USDA-Assisted Residents.
+Projects funded with USDA 538 loan guarantee must use the DCA UA.

+- b) Buildings with USDA-Assisted Residents.
 If any\resident of a building receives USDA rental assistance, the USDA-approved utility allowance applies to all rent-restricted units in the building.
 This is even the case if residents of some units receive rental assistance from the U.S. Department of Housing and Urban Development (HUD). - c) HUD-Regulated Buildings.
 If neither a building nor any resident in the building receives USDA assistance, and HUD annually reviews the rents and utility allowances for the property (such as for Section 8 and Section 236 projects), the HUD-prescribed UA is used.
 This rule doesn't apply to buildings that have only FHA-insured mortgages. - d) Tax Credit Buildings with no HOME.
-The applicant may use the UA established by the Public Housing Agency (PHA) that administers the Section 8 Program in the locality where the property is located, HUD Utility Schedule Model, Utility company estimate, or Energy Consumption Model, as allowed under Section 42 of the IRS Code, according to regulation 1.42-10 Utility Allowances.

-e) Tax Credit & HOME Assisted Buildings.
+The applicant may use the UA established by the Public Housing Agency (PHA) that administers the Section 8 Program in the locality where the property is located, HUD Utility Schedule Model, Utility company estimate, or Energy Consumption Model (licensed engineer or qualified professionals providing this model must be approved by DCA prior to submission of the Model), as allowed under Section 42 of the IRS Code, according to regulation 1.42-10 Utility Allowances. - e) Tax Credit & HOME Assisted Buildings.
 For all HOME properties funded beginning January 25, 2016, an individual utility allowance must be determined using the HUD Utility Schedule Model, or other model(s) approved by HUD.